 Get up and show oomph!
-Be bold, be confident, thread your way through what people think of you, the obstacles and everything that stirs up a weakness.
+Be bold, be confident, thread your way through what people think of you, the obstacles, and everything that stirs up a weakness.
 Gird up your loins and get rid of your doubts and uncertainties.

 Sounds familiar?
-Well, often the voices in our head are loud enough to nudge us to take action.
-Still, we turn the volume down and list all the things that could go wrong and all the possible sufferings that can happen, because we are afraid.
+Well, often, the voices in our head are loud enough to nudge us to take action.
+Still, we turn the volume down and list all the things that could go wrong and all the possible sufferings that can happen because we are afraid.

-In contrast to current ideas that tell us to keep away from stress, you can leverage your anxiety and stress by rehearsing the tension and fear.
+In contrast to existing ideas that tell us to keep away from stress, you can leverage your anxiety and stress by rehearsing the tension and fear.
 Physical challenging experiences, contests, adventure activities are all character-forming pursuits that develop courage.
-Taking cold showers in the morning, a ritual that activates stress hormones which makes you think clearly, to engage in high-intensity workouts such as cycling, rock climbing or running that help with your general health or intermittent fasting, are techniques based on the Stoic philosophy of self-denial that builds resilience against everyday stressors.
+Taking cold showers in the morning, a ritual that activates stress hormones which makes you think clearly, to engage in high-intensity workouts such as cycling, rock climbing, or running that help with your general health or intermittent fasting, are techniques based on the Stoic philosophy of self-denial that builds resilience against everyday stressors.

 As Epictetus said: A Stoic “sage” never finds life intolerable, but sees in every challenge as an opportunity to test and improve oneself:

 You should look to the faculties that you have, and say as you behold them, ‘Bring on me now, O Zeus, whatever difficulties you will, for I have the means and the resources granted to me by yourself to bring honour to myself through whatever may come to pass.’
 (TD, Book One, Ch.
 6, p.
 18).